Data requests

 The process

-Review the list of data fields available by downloading the file below.
+- Review the list of data fields available by downloading the file below.
 Please call 0800 005 849 to discuss your research requirements with your data manager.
 Data requests will incur a cost, which will depend on the complexity of the request.
 We will advise the cost with the data request approval.

-Complete the Data Request Form online and submit it.
+Data Fields List - Complete the Data Request Form online and submit it.
 You will need to attach your research proposal.
 Ethics approval can be submitted with your request or at a later date.

 b) Data requests for one region (i.e. local clinical specialist/hospital use and audit data).
 Data managers and the local breast cancer specialist can extract their patient data for audit purposes or for use at a clinical level.
 This information may only be used internally by the patient carer’s institution and may not be published.
 The applicant will gain ethical approval from their regional governance group as required.
 For audits that will be published or is part of a pilot study, then institutional (hospital or university) ethical review may be required.
 If required, the request may be referred onto the CAG.
+For more information about CAG members click here.

-The CAG is responsible for the scientific, ethical and cultural review of all applications for data on Te Rēhita, the National Register, except for local data requests.
-The CAG also takes into account:
+The Clinical Advisory Group (CAG) is responsible for the scientific, ethical and cultural review of all applications for data from Te Rēhita Mate Ūtaetae - Breast Cancer Foundation National Register except for local data requests.
+The CAG takes into account:

 - Whether the findings will be published/how the data will be used